The Making Of the California Gharana

 As one of the senior most disciples of Pandit Chitresh Das, having studied with him since the 70s, what was it like to watch him transform as an artist and teacher?

 Once I moved back to Canada from India, I spent less time around Dadaji.
 For some of those years I saw him twice a year, once in California in the summer, and in India during the winter.
 Some years travel did not work out, and it would be an extended time that I wasn’t with him.
 This allowed me to see his personal artistic transformations in distilled chapters.
-The most important things to witness were his continued dedication and persistence to his artistic path and growth, to his dedication and inspiration as a teacher and Guru, to his dedication to kathak’s inspired longevity and to always being open to artistic opportunities and challenges.
+The most important things to witness were his continued dedication and persistence to his artistic path and growth, to his dedication and inspiration as a teacher and Guru, his dedication to kathak’s inspired longevity, and his continued openess to artistic opportunities cities and challenges.
 There was never any question of retirement.
 It was inspiring and overwhelming.
 It was just who he was.

 What was it like to study with Pandit-ji’s father, Pandit Prohlad Das?